The Divergence Borel-Cantelli Lemma revisited: Introduction

 The divergence of the measure sum $\sum_{i=1}^{\infty} \mu(E_i)$ is clearly necessary but certainly not enough as the following simple example demonstrates.

 {\em Example.} For $i \in \N$, let $E_i=(0, \frac1i) \subset \Omega := [0,1]$ and $ \mu$ be one-dimensional Lebesgue measure restricted to $[0,1]$.
 Then

 but

 The problem in the above example is that the building blocks $E_i$ of the $\limsup$ set under consideration overlap `too much' - in fact they are nested.
 The upshot is that in order to have $\mu(E_{\infty}) > 0$, we not only need the sum of the measures to diverge but also that the sets $E_i$ are in `some sense' independent; that is, we need to control overlaps!
-Indeed, Borel $\&$ Cantelli showed that \emph{mutual independence} in the classical probabilistic sense; that is, for every $n \in \N$
+Indeed, Borel $\&$ Cantelli showed that \emph{mutual independence} in the classical probabilistic sense, which means that for every $n \in \N$

 implies that $\mu( E_{\infty}) = 1 $.
-This full measure statement, often referred to as the \emph{second Borel-Cantelli Lemma}, led to a flurry of activity with the aim of relaxing the mutual independence condition.
+This full measure statement, often referred to as the \emph{second Borel--Cantelli Lemma}, led to a flurry of activity with the aim of relaxing the mutual independence condition.
 Notable progress in this quest included replacing mutual independence by {\em pairwise independence} -- this corresponds to \eqref{tottalyfullind} being fulfilled with $n=2$ rather than every $n \in \N$.
 In turn, pairwise independence was replaced by the upper bound condition

 on the overlaps.
 Undoubtedly, verifying \eqref{fullind} is significantly easier than \eqref{tottalyfullind}.
-However, in many applications, we rarely have \eqref{fullind} let alone mutual independence as in the original statement of the second Borel-Cantelli Lemma.
-What is much more useful is the following variant which these days is often referred to as the \emph{divergence Borel-Cantelli Lemma}.
+However, in many applications, we rarely have \eqref{fullind} let alone mutual independence as in the original statement of the second Borel--Cantelli Lemma.
+What is much more useful is the following variant which these days is often referred to as the \emph{divergence Borel--Cantelli Lemma}.

 \begin{lemmaDBC} \!
 Let $(\Omega,\cA,\mu)$ be a probability space and let $\{E_i\}_{i \in \N} $ be a sequence of subsets (events) in $\cA$.
 Suppose that $ \sum_{i=1}^{\infty} \mu(E_i) =\infty$ and that there exists a constant $C>0$ such that